Aufheben: Hegel

-Hegel

 Hegel's philosophy of history stresses the importance of negative (the antithesis) in history—negative includes wars, etc., but not only.
-His conception of historical progress follows a dialectic spiral, in which the thesis is opposed by the antithesis, itself sublated by the synthesis.
+His conception of historical progress follows a dialectic spiral, in which the thesis is opposed by the antithesis, itself sublated by the next thesis.
 Hegel stated that aufheben is uniquely exempt from the historical process in that it is supposed to be true for all time and never changes or develops further as in das absolute Wissen ("absolute knowledge").
-The synthesis both abolishes and preserves the thesis and the antithesis, an apparent contradiction which leads to difficulties in interpreting this concept (and to translate aufheben).
+The next thesis both abolishes and preserves the original thesis and the antithesis, an apparent contradiction which leads to difficulties in interpreting this concept (and to translate aufheben).
 In Hegel's logic self-contradiction is legitimate and necessary.

 For Hegel, history (like logic) proceeds in every small way through sublation.
 For example, the Oriental, Greek and Roman Empires (in which the individual is ignored or annihilated, then recognized, and finally suppressed by the States) are preserved and destroyed in the First French Empire, which, for Hegel, placed the individual in harmony with the State.
 At the level of social history, sublation can be seen at work in the master-slave dialectic.

 Hegel approaches the history of philosophy in the same way, arguing that important philosophical ideas of the past are not rejected but rather preserved and changed as philosophy develops.
-One can always find another thing in reflective philosophy upon which some "absolute" ground relies.
+One can always find another thing in reflective philosophy upon which some absolute ground relies.
 With Fichte's ultimate ground, the "I" or "ego", for example, one can immediately see the reliance upon the "non-I", which allows Fichte to distinguish what he means by the "I".
 Reflection is circular, as Fichte unapologetically acknowledged.

 However, reflective thought is to be avoided due to its circularity.
 It leads to covering the same problems and ground ever and anon for each philosophical generation.
 It is a philosophia perennis.
 Instead, Hegel calls on speculative thought: two contradictory elements are held together, uplifted and sublated without completely destroying one another.
 Speculative thought seeks to avoid the abstract idealism inherent in reflective thought and allows one to think in concrete or absolute idealism's terms about how things work, both in the present, real world and in history.